Anello-Photonics/docs-A1/docs/communication_messaging.rst

     | Odometer Port      | UDP: EVK port 3, computer port selectable| Odometer Channel (UDP Only)           |
     +--------------------+------------------------------------------+---------------------------------------+

+UDP communication uses fixed port numbers on the EVK but selectable ports on the external device.
+These ports, along with IP addresses and other UDP settings should be configured (see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_).

+Serial communication occurs at a default baud rate of 921600 for the EVK and 230400 for GNSS INS and IMU/IMU+.
+For interfacing on a serial interface software such as CoolTerm, please set Data Bits = 8, Stop Bits = 1, and Parity = None.

  .. note::
   The "lowest" and "highest" serial ports mentioned above refer to the EVK, which uses an FTDI chip to create 4 virtual COM ports.
-  The GNSS INS and IMU/IMU+ have two RS-232 connections, where RS-232 1 is the Data port and RS-232 2 is the Configuration port.
+  The GNSS INS and IMU/IMU+ have two RS-232 connections, where RS232-1 is the data port and RS232-2 is the configuration port.
   The port numbers that appear once connected to the computer are determined by how the OS assigns the ports, and therefore the
   Data port is not necessarily the lowest port # like in the EVK.

-2. ASCII Data Output Messages
+2  ASCII Data Output Messages
 ---------------------------------

 ANELLO has two message formats, ASCII and RTCM.
 The structures of all ASCII messages use the